docker/docs/cloud/aci-integration.md

 2. Run `docker compose up` and `docker compose down` to start and then stop a full Compose application.

   By default, `docker compose up` uses the `docker-compose.yaml` file in the current folder.
-You can specify the working directory using the  --workdir  flag or specify the Compose file directly using the `--file` flag.
+You can specify the working directory using the --workdir flag or specify the Compose file directly using `docker compose --file mycomposefile.yaml up`.

   You can also specify a name for the Compose application using the `--project-name` flag during deployment.
 If no name is specified, a name will be derived from the working directory.